frcojimenez/GW_Rdown/README.md

 # Structure

 In this repository one can find:
-* codes to generate the models
+* codes to generate the models.
-* data describing the QNM spectrum
+* data describing the QNM spectrum.
 * data resulting from fits informed by numerical relativiy (NR) waveforms.

 Structure: